drmingdrmer/md2zhihu/README.md

             _posts/*.markdown
 ```

-The conversion will be triggered on next push:
+The conversion will be triggered on the next push:

-It will convert markdowns in dir `_posts/` and save them in dir `_md2zhihu`.
+It will convert markdown files in the `_posts/` directory and save them in the `_md2zhihu` directory.

-A new branch `master-md2zhihu` containing these output will be created:
+A new branch `master-md2zhihu` containing these outputs will be created:

 Branch `master`:
 ```